ibm-cloud-docs/watson-assistant/call-extension.md

 | Free text              | `string`                        |       |
 | Regex                  | `string`                        |       |
 {: caption="Compatible response types for parameters" caption-side="top"}

+#### Arrays

+In addition to the supported customer response types, a variable can also contain an array value.
+If you need to pass an array parameter to an operation, you must create an array session variable:

+1. Create a new session variable, either using the **Set variable values** icon in the step editor or from the **Variables > Created by you** page.
+(For more information about how to create a session variable, see [Creating a session variable](/docs/watson-assistant?topic=watson-assistant-manage-info#create-session-variable).)

+1. In the **Type** field, leave **Any** selected.

+1. In the **Initial value** field, click the **Use expression** toggle to enable it.
+Type an expression that defines an array value (such as `["New York", "London", "Tokyo"]`, `[123, 456, 789]`, or `[]`).

+Because this variable contains an array value, your actions can use expressions with array methods to access or modify the array values.
+For example, you might want to create a variable that initially contains an empty array (`[]`) and then use the `add()` method to build a list one element at a time.
+For more information about the array methods you can use in expressions, see [Array methods](/docs/watson-assistant?topic=watson-assistant-expression-methods-actions#expression-methods-actions-arrays).
+{: note}

+You can now select this variable as the value for a parameter that requires an array.

 ## Accessing extension response data
 {: #extension-access-response}